Everyone has seen a photo of Madagascar's Avenue of the Baobabs at least once.

 Mamo

-Information site 'Let's Travel with Zoo!' / Instagram / Twitter
+Information site: "Zoo-tto Tabi Shiyou!" / Instagram / Twitter

-A traveler who goes to meet animals around the world.
-Had a dream of seeing African elephants in the savannah since childhood and participated in the first safari in Tanzania as a university student.
-Became passionate about traveling to observe animals, visiting over 100 national parks, zoos, and animal-related facilities.
-Also experienced in traveling around the world and has conquered all 47 prefectures of Japan.
+A traveler who journeys around the world to meet animals.
+As a child, they dreamed of seeing African elephants on the savannah, and as a university student, joined their first safari in Tanzania.
+Since then, they've become passionate about animal-watching trips, visiting over 100 national parks, zoos, and animal-related facilities.
+They have traveled around the world and have also visited all 47 prefectures of Japan.